-91.7% attendance levels in pre schools, from 91.2% in the previous year 2 Improving the employment position in West Lothian Improving the employment position will positively impact on the quality of life and the overall wellbeing of residents in West Lothian.
+90.6% attendance levels in pre-schools, from 90.1% in 2015/16 2 Improving the employment position in West Lothian Improving the employment position will positively impact on the quality of life and the overall wellbeing of residents in West Lothian.
 Our community needs a strong local economy to flourish as it supports the success of other priorities, particularly in improving attainment and health outcomes, and addressing poverty.
-Employability West Lothian Council has taken a number of key actions to deliver positive outcomes in employability, including: - Building an entreprenurial culture in West Lothian by supporting business start-ups and early stage company growth - Supporting investment in West Lothian, complementing and collaborating with national agencies including Scottish Enterprise and Skills Development International (SDI) and where appropriate collaborating with neighbouring councils - Investing in improving skills levels within West Lothian - the council has a specific role in respect of school and community based provision and also works in close partnership with other agencies including West Lothian College to deliver a joined up skills strategy for West Lothian
+Employability West Lothian Council has taken a number of key actions to deliver positive outcomes in employability, including: - Duilding an entreprenurial culture in West Lothian by supporting business start-ups and early stage company growth - Supporting investment in West Lothian, complementing and collaborating with national agencies including Scottish Enterprise and Skills Development International (SDI) and where appropriate collaborating with neighbouring councils - ▶ Investing in improving skills levels within West Lothian - the council has a specific role in respect of school and community based provision and also works in close partnership with other agencies including West Lothian College to deliver a joined up skills strategy for West Lothian